khofstadter/CS220-AU-navigating-the-digital-world/README.md

 - an overview of generations and the V&R method

 In later weeks
-- information processing (sensemaking), critical thinking and dissemination
+- information processing (sensemaking) and dissemination as well as some critical thinking
-- intelligent search strategies using Google vs Duck Duck Go, Google Scholar and the library website
+- intelligent search strategies using Google, Google Scholar and the library's website
 - e-safety e.g. efficient use of passwords

 The rest is practical.
 We will
-- experiment with software that can help us create and maintain 'better' digital identities and
+- experiment with software that can help us create and maintain 'better' digital identities
 - discuss and **provide feedback on each others' progress**

 <br>